igorski/MWEngine/README.md

 attached device/emulator (note that emulated devices can only operate at a sample rate of 8 kHz!).
 This requires both the Android NDK and the Android SDK.

 Be sure to point towards the installation locations of these in both the _build.sh_-file and the _local.properties_-file.

+### Note on AAudio

+The AAudio implementation has been built using (in Googles words): _"a Preview release of the AAudio library.
+The API might change in backward-incompatible ways in future releases.
+It is not recommended for production use."_ so use it at your own peril.
+You can use AAudio instead of OpenSL by changing the desired driver in _global.h_.

+(!)
+MWEngine does not support live audio recording on AAudio just yet.

 ### Contributors